Angular constraints on planar frameworks: Introduction

 \subsection{Analogous cases in the literature}

-At first glance, the angle matroid appears to be a special case of the point-line incidence structures studied by Jackson and Owen in \cite{JO}.
-In that article, the authors characterize structures with two types of objects---points and lines---and three types of relations: \begin{enumerate} \item angles between pairs of lines; \item perpendicular distance from a point to a line; \item distance from point to point. \end{enumerate} When these quantities are taken to be generic, they prove that the resulting matroid is the Dilworth truncation of a direct sum of two count matroids.
-If the point-line relations are set to a perpendicular distance of $0$, then what remains is a condition that a point lies on a particular line.
-The angle matroid would then emerge as the matroid for specifically the first two types of relations: line-line and point-line.
-The problem is that removing the genericity of the point-line distances means that the characterization of the matroid in \cite{JO} no longer holds.
-Perhaps the strongest statement we could make without further specialized analysis is that the angle matroid is the image of the Jackson-Owen matroid under a weak map of matroids.
-This is not a very strong condition at all.
+At first glance, the angle matroid appears to be a special case of the point-line incidence structures studied by Jackson and Owen in \cite{jackson2016characterisation}.
+In that article, the authors characterize structures with two types of objects---points and lines---and three types of relations: \begin{inparaenum}[(i)] \item angles between pairs of lines; \item perpendicular distance from a point to a line; \item distance from point to point. \end{inparaenum} Assuming these quantities are generic, they fully characterize the resulting matroid.
+If you set the distance between $p$ and $\ell$ to $0$ at $p$ lies on $\ell$ and the resulting setup is exactly of the type we consider.
+Unfortunately, once genericity is broken, the characterization of \cite{jackson2016characterisation} no longer applies.

-Another seemingly similar setup is that of frameworks with coordinated edge motions, studied by Schulze, Serocold and Theran in \cite{SST}.
+Another seemingly similar setup is that of frameworks with coordinated edge motions, studied by Schulze, Serocold and Theran in \cite{schulze2022coordinated}.
 In their setting, subcollections of edges are assigned to ``coordinated classes.''
 In addition to the standard rigid motions, the edges of each color are allowed to change length (additively) by the same fixed amount while still being considered equivalent.
 They characterize the resulting matroid (in the $d=2$ case) as the matroid union of the rigidity matroid $\mathcal{R}_2$ with the transversal matroid whose bases take one element from each of the coordinated classes.
-As we see in \Cref{sec:conjectures}, we argue that the matroid here takes a very similar form.
-Much like the edge lengths change in coordinated fashion, the directions of a fixed set of edges move in concert if they are connected by a chain of angle constraints.
-Indeed, if the points in $\RR^2$ are instead considered as numbers in the complex plane, then rotation of the points can be encoded as multiplication of all edge directions by a complex number of unit norm.
-However, as noted in Section 5.3 of their paper, ``the rigidity analysis of such coordinated frameworks seems more complex than the one considered in this paper.''
-Indeed, their proof methods do not seem to extend to our scenario.
+We believe that the matroid here takes a very similar form, though our characterization is incomplete.
+Indeed, they note in Section 5.3 of their paper, ``the rigidity analysis of such coordinated frameworks seems more complex than the one considered in this paper.''